beloof/genetic_algorithm_car/README.md

 ## Acknowledgements
 Special thanks to contributors and open-source libraries that made this project possible.

-Thanks [clear code](https://www.youtube.com/watch?v=8SzTzvrWaAA&t=118s) for the button.
+Thanks [Clear Code](https://www.youtube.com/watch?v=8SzTzvrWaAA&t=118s) for the button.

-Thanks to the multiple github users, that taught me how to make a genetic algorithm
+Thanks to the multiple GitHub users who shared insights into genetic algorithms.